Controlling Biofilm Transport with Porous Metamaterials Designed with Bayesian Learning: Methods

 Combining GPR and the acquisition function, the surrogate model can approximate the design space's maximal value.
-In our case, such BO methods are applied to obtain optimal porous materials' structures with maximal bacterial cell numbers in the target transport region.
+In our case, such BO methods optimize porous structures to achieve maximal bacterial cell numbers in the targeted region.
 Here, the total function evaluations are different per case, as to be discussed in the following Section \ref{subsec_numexp}.